- Exercise normal safety precautions and look out for suspicious behaviour, as you would in Australia.

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.

-Make two photocopies of valuables such as your passport, tickets, visas and travellers' cheques.
+Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place from the original and leave another copy with someone at home.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.